Montana Bachelor’s in Education Programs

 Thanks to an increase in the number of school-age children, the outlook for elementary school teachers in Montana is expected to increase as fast as the national average through the year 2020, according to the Montana Department of Labor and Industry.
 Special education teachers may likely see the highest number of job openings, and bilingual teachers may also find additional teaching opportunities.

 Choosing to study an area of education deemed high-need in Montana has several benefits: you may improve your chances of employment after graduation, you may qualify for Montana’s Quality Educator Loan Assistance Program, and you will gain the satisfaction of knowing you are helping to fill a gap in the state’s education field.
-According to a report from, For the 2012-2013 school year, the Montana Office of Public Instruction deemed the following subjects as teacher shortage areas in Montana:
+According to a report from, For the 2017-2018 school year, REL Northwest deemed the following subjects as teacher shortage areas in Montana:

 - Special Education